N1et/blog/src/app/posts/oscp-xp/page.md

 ---
 level: 0
-subjects: ["CTF"]
+subjects:
+  - CTF
-title: "My OSCP experience"
+title: My OSCP experience
-language: "pt-br"
+language: pt-br
-translations: ["pt-br"]
+translations:
+  - pt-br
-date: "2019-08-05T00:00:00.000Z"
+date: "2025-09-03"
-description: "My journey to get the OSCP certification." imageNameKey : "array"
+description: My journey to get the OSCP certification.
+imageNameKey: array
 ---

 Hi guys, i don't if can help anyone but i will a bit of my experience to get the OSCP certification.

 Since English isn’t my first language, I wrote some of this on my own and asked ChatGPT to help me polish a few parts.

-## Introduction
+# Introduction

 One random day I woke up, checked my emails, and saw one with the subject: **“Offensive Security.”**